 African American Vernacular English (AAVE) is developing a class of previously undescribed function words, facilitated by the semantic generalization of the word nigga.
-Here we demonstrate nigga is unspecified for race, gender, or humanness.
-We argue that there are multiple n-words, fulfilling different grammatical and social functions.
-Using a variety of sources, we show that there are new pronouns in AAVE based on nigga–moreover, we demonstrate they pattern with pronouns, not imposters (Collins & Postal, 2010) with respect to binding, agreement, and theta-role assignment.
-We also discuss vocatives and honorifics.
-We conclude by discussing the origin of these forms, and discussing their relevance to both linguistic controversy and to societal controversy around the stigmatized dialect.
+The authors demonstrate that nigga is unspecified for race, gender, or humanness.
+They argue that there are multiple n-words, fulfilling different grammatical and social functions.
+Using a variety of sources, they show that there are new pronouns in AAVE based on nigga—moreover, they pattern with pronouns, not imposters, with respect to binding, agreement, and theta-role assignment.
+Vocatives and honorics are also explored.
+The article concludes with a discussion of the origin of these forms and their relevance both to linguistic controversy and to societal controversy around the taboo word and the stigmatized dialect.

 Download citation file: